 This poster and expanded abstract present the first version of what would be my first publication "Robust 3D gravity gradient inversion by planting anomalous densities" and eventually Masters dissertation.
-The inversion method was developed along a few iterations after this (in order):

 library Fatiando a Terra.
 In version